You probably want to read these first few lines:

 Unlike any other time in human history, the future stability of environment is not assured.
 And we have no precedent as our guide.
 Human survival experiences include lessons from wars, disease, famine, floods and storms and all the weather and seismological catastrophes and a thousand other misfortunes.
 Each calamity, even the victories, proved to be passing events and the species recovered and readied for the next challenge better prepared.
 Civilizations have gone extinct, yet others popped up.
 Survivors have always managed to regenerate culture or at least keep a DNA lineage (that we know of).
 This time, the challenge is different, it's universal, it's progressively intensifying and it is scientifically inevitable.
 It's worrying that so many people underestimate or discount the risk.
 It's a waste for science to INFORM policy -- which is politically and economically constructed; instead, current reality and the laws of physics must dictate public policy.
 We exist in a world mired in cascading tipping points of environmental decline.
 Unlike the past, extending habitability requires we respect basic biological systems ruled by laws of physics, atmospheric chemistry and thermodynamics.
 Rejecting systems thinking is a perverse kind of adaptation.
 By our over-simplification of science, we miss the opportunity to properly respond and make a rapid decline inevitable.
 Entertaining such denial is not smart, and dumb of us to tolerate it.
 One does not have to believe in science for it to work anyway.
 Acting with an understanding of reality conveys a survival advantage.
 While this law applies to individuals, it just as well applies to whole populations and species.

 The devotion to sustainability is often expressed by an endless false investment in adaptation.
 Sustainment is not just preparing for climate change by securing habitat and health - that is only momentary survival.
 Sustainbility goals are political and economic goals.
 Once the tools of adaptation are taken up by those who can afford them, then that current generation acts as a parasite to the future of the rest of the world.
 Because adaptation and acts of resilience are all reactive, protective of property and are usually politically expedient, and most always visually apparent.
 Resilience and adaptation then easily fits the charge of exploitative to others.
 It is a short-sighted zero-sum solution to danger.
 The King of the Cave sleeps furthest from the Sabre Toothed Tiger.
 Unless climate change adaptation and resilience yields resources to the cause of mitigation, then it accepts criticism of being a temporary, generational, and selfish indulgence.
 If we gave allegiance only to the present and abandoned the future then the ultimate, ethical act of adaptation would be to begin a serious global hospice movement.
 Yet the key purpose of adaptation should be to deploy only to preserve the social contracts foundational to governments and other organizations.
 Humans band together for survival, we must preserve our community and representative governments of all levels.
 Governments must adapt to protect their citizens, the sovereign must protect the vassal from the violence of nature.
 Already, climate change is killing people, directly and indirectly.
 Many NGOs are tabulating annual climate related deaths.
-While 2015 will see nearly 1 million climate refugees - many expect 200 million by the year 2050.
+While 2015 will see nearly 1 million climate refugees - Time Magazine quotes a UN report that says we can expect 50 million refugees in the next 10 years.
 How does civilization adapt to that?
 List of links for more info on counting victims of global warming.
 Adaptation starts from the comfort of the status quo - struggling to preserve it by renaming it sustainability.
 Whereas mitigation comes from realizing how the future degrades unless unlderlying causes are addressed.

 General Action Steps: